SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 In Mango of course there are a load of additional features to do this locally to save having to do this but the core network code is the same.

-The sample is also network aware and will only enable the send button in the App Bar when there is a network and when handshaking with the MPNS service was successful.&nbsp; You will note (and I added words to the effect) that the handshake is the most flaky part of the system and with dev apps will require you to reboot your phone from time to time for it to work again, it also causes unrecoverable errors when used behind an authenticated network proxy or blocked public wifi (active network with no response).&nbsp; View\hide the messages the app generates using the menu option in the app bar
+The sample is also network aware and will only enable the send button in the App Bar when there is a network and when handshaking with the MPNS service was successful.
+You will note (and I added words to the effect) that the handshake is the most flaky part of the system and with dev apps will require you to reboot your phone from time to time for it to work again, it also causes unrecoverable errors when used behind an authenticated network proxy or blocked public wifi (active network with no response).
+View\hide the messages the app generates using the menu option in the app bar

 \*\*Note